Jerome-openclassroom/Lyra_LowCost_Soil_Leaf/README.md

 Such an imbalance may explain the tendency of the plants to produce excess foliage with reduced fruiting.

 Note:
-For higher accuracy in professional agronomic settings, the use of a dedicated test strip reader such as the Nutrichek 404 is recommended.
-These devices improve measurement repeatability and reduce interpretation bias when compared to visual color matching.
+Although this method is fully suitable for educational use, gardening, or even small-scale non-intensive agriculture (a few hundred square meters), for more precise measurements in professional agronomic contexts, the use of a strip reader device such as the Nutrichek 404 is recommended.
+These instruments improve both repeatability and reading accuracy, reducing subjective interpretation bias.
 ---